osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 For example, you may want to monitor `/etc` along with other files on a Linux system.
 After you identify your target files and directories you wish to monitor, add them to a new section in the config *file_paths*.

+The two areas below that are relevant to FIM are the `file_events` and `file_paths` sections.
+The `file_events` query is scheduled to collect all of the FIM events that have occurred on any files within the paths specified within `file_paths` on a five minute interval.

 ## Example FIM Config

 ```json